Am I eligible to receive benefits?

 After I start receiving benefits, what do I have to do to remain eligible?

-You must continue to file weekly.
+You must continue to file weekly either online or by telephone.
 Also, you must continue to be able and available for full-time work.
-You must actively seek employment, while keeping a record of your work search activities (a sample record can be found in the Claimant handbook).
+You must actively seek employment, while keeping a record of your work search activities using the Work Search Activity Log.
+You must apply for three full-time jobs per week.
 Finally, you must accept suitable work.

 I was turned down for benefits.
 How do I appeal this decision?